Setting Up a Pay It Forward Account

 8. Tap Icon and Color to set an appropriate icon and color.

-9. Tap Save and return to the Menu screen.
+9. Tap Done and return to the Menu screen.

 Chapter 6.
 Create an Open Price Donation Menu Item